nuxt/nuxt/docs/3.api/2.composables/use-request-header.md

 We can use `useRequestHeader` to easily figure out if a user is authorized or not.

-The example below reads the `authorization` request header to an isomorphic `$fetch` call.
+The example below reads the `authorization` request header to find out if a person can access a restricted resource.

 ```ts [middleware/authorized-only.ts]
 export default defineNuxtRouteMiddleware((to, from) => {